How will new IP legislation affect rights holders?

 - patents for industrial models or industrial drawings (previously industrial designs);

 - revalidation patents; and

-- introductory patent.
+- introductory patents.

 Patents for inventions, improvements, industrial models and drawings are valid for 10 years from the date of grant, while introductory patents are valid for five years from grant.

 A patent which has expired for failure to pay an annuity may be reinstated only once, provided that the owner asks the Autonomous Service of Intellectual Property (SAPI) for reinstatement within three months of expiry.